African Civilisational Architecture

 Social fracture - Communities could split.
 Lineages could scatter.
 Exile, whether voluntary or forced, was always possible.
 Knowledge had to travel with people, not remain locked in places.

-Linguistic change - Languages evolved, diverged, disappeared.
-Knowledge encoded in a single tongue would become illegible over time.
+Linguistic change -Languages evolved, diverged, and transformed through contact which meant that knowledge encoded in a single tongue could become illegible over time.

 African knowledge systems were designed to withstand all of these.
 They built for portability (knowledge that moved with bodies, not buildings), redundancy (multiple carriers, multiple forms), and adaptability (systems that could absorb new materials, languages, contexts without losing core structure).